 Numerical systems, divisibility properties of the integers, prime numbers, congruences, Diophantine problems.

-22 Prerequisite: Grade of "C" or better in MATH 200.
+Prerequisite: Grade of "C" or better in MATH 200.
 NOTE: General Honors Course.

-0 MATH 455 - History of Mathematics I 0 3 hours A study of the growth of mathematical thought from antiq- uity through the sixteenth century.
+MATH 455 - History of Mathematics I 3 hours

+A study of the growth of mathematical thought from antiquity through the sixteenth century.
 NOTE: General Honors Course.

-29 MATH 456 - History of Mathematics II 0 3 hours 0 A study of mathematical thought from the beginning of the seventeenth century into the twentieth century.
-NOTE: General Honors Course. ω MATHEMATICS AND Computer MATH 461 - Advanced Calculus 3 hours A rigorous development of one-variable calculus, series and uniform convergence.
+MATH 456 - History of Mathematics II 3 hours

+A study of mathematical thought from the beginning of the seventeenth century into the twentieth century.
+NOTE: General Honors Course.

+MATH 461 - Advanced Calculus 3 hours

+A rigorous development of one-variable calculus, series and uniform convergence.
 Prerequisites: Grade of "C" or better in MATH 200, MATH 264, and MATH 357.
 NOTE: General Honors Course.

-SCII ENCE MATH 462 - Advanced Calculus II 3 hours A continuation of MATH 461 covering topics chosen by the instructor.
-Possible topics include multivariable calcu- lus, the inverse function theorem, the implicit function the- orem, integration of differential forms, Lebesgue integra- tion and the theorems of Gauss, Green, and Stokes.
+MATH 462 - Advanced Calculus II

+A continuation of MATH 461 covering topics chosen by the instructor.
+Possible topics include multivariable calculus, the inverse function theorem, the implicit function theorem, integration of differential forms, Lebesgue integration and the theorems of Gauss, Green, and Stokes.

 Prerequisite: MATH 461.
 NOTE: General Honors Course.

-MATH 464 - Higher Geometry 3 hours Selected studies from Euclidean, non-Euclidean, and pro- jective geometry by analytic and synthetic methods.
+MATH 464 - Higher Geometry

+Selected studies from Euclidean, non-Euclidean, and projective geometry by analytic and synthetic methods.
 Prerequisite: Grade of "C" or better in MATH 363.
 NOTE: General Honors Course.

+MATH 465 - Differential Geometry

+3 hour

-MATH 465 - Differential Geometry 3 hours Geometry of curves and surfaces, Serret-Frenet frame of a space curve, normal and Gaussian curvatures, Gauss- Bonnet formula, and fundamental equations.
+Geometry of curves and surfaces, Serret-Frenet frame of a space curve, normal and Gaussian curvatures, Gauss-Bonnet formula, and fundamental equations.
 Prerequisite: Grade of "C" or better in MATH 357.
 NOTE: General Honors Course.

-MATH 467 - Logic and Set Theory 3 hours First order logic, consistency, the completeness theorem.
+MATH 467 - Logic and Set Theory 3 hours

+First order logic, consistency, the completeness theorem.
 Recursive functions.
-An introduction to axiomatic set theo- ry including ordinal and cardinal arithmetic and the axiom of choice.
+An introduction to axiomatic set theory including ordinal and cardinal arithmetic and the axiom of choice.
 Prerequisite: MATH 367 or MATH 451.
 NOTE: General Honors Course.

-MATH 473 - Undergraduate Research 9-12 hours Participation in an established undergraduate research pro- gram for students at the junior or senior level.
+MATH 473 - Undergraduate Research 9-12 hours

+Participation in an established undergraduate research program for students at the junior or senior level.
 Program and number of credit hours must be approved by the Division of Mathematics and Computer Science prior to enrollment.
 A written paper and oral presentation to the faculty will be required and graded on a pass/fail basis only.
-Credit hours will be divided equally between mathematics and free elec- time.
-Programming the programmer are stablished under tives.
+Credit hours will be divided equally between mathematics and free electives.
 Prerequisite: Acceptance into an established undergraduate research program and GPA of at least 3.0.